US, Israel extend science accords into West Bank settlements

 Israeli and American officials signed protocols amending the Binational Industrial Research and Development Foundation, the Binational Science Foundation, and Binational Agricultural Research and Development Foundation at a ceremony in the West Bank settlement of Ariel.

-Israel captured the West Bank and east Jerusalem in the 1967 Mideast war, and in the decades since have built dozens of settlements that are now home to over 500,000 Israelis.
+Israel captured the West Bank and east Jerusalem in the 1967 Mideast war, and in the decades since have built dozens of settlements that are now home to some 500,000 Israelis.
 The Palestinians seek the West Bank and east Jerusalem as part of a future independent state.
-Most of the international community considers Israeli settlements illegal under international law.
+Most of the international community considers Israeli settlements illegal under international law and supports the establishment of a Palestinian state based on the 1967 boundaries.

 Breaking with decades of American policy, the Trump administration recognized Jerusalem as Israel’s capital and moved the U.S. Embassy there.
 It also recognized Israeli sovereignty in the Golan Heights, which was captured from Syria in the 1967 war.
-The administration also reversed the U.S. government’s longstanding position that settlements are a violation of international law.
+In another reversal, the administration also said the U.S. does not consider settlements illegal.

 In a statement, the U.S. Embassy in Israel said that “these geographic restrictions are no longer consistent with U.S. policy,” and that updating the agreements to remove them “further strengthens the special bilateral relationship” between the two countries.